kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Optimal designs
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If you delve into the modern literature on experimental methods you will rapidly come across the concept of an *optimal* design.
-This begs the question, what is sub-optimal about the factorial designs we have focussed on in the course?
+This begs the question, what is sub-optimal about the factorial designs we have focussed on so far?

 A full factorial design spans the maximal space possible for the :math:`k` factors.
 From least squares modelling we know that large deviations from the model center reduces the variance of the parameter estimates.
 Furthermore, a factorial ensures the factors are moved independently, allowing us to estimate their effects independently as well.
 These are all "optimal" aspects of a factorial.